Best Things to Do in Myeongdong, Seoul

 Best hotels in Myeongdong

 Without a doubt, Myeong-dong is one of the top areas to stay in Seoul.
-Besides all the great things to do in Myeongdong itself, the area is well-connected by public transportation to the rest of Seoul.
-Grab a room at one of these best hotels in Myeongdong
+Besides all its own great points of interest, the area is well-connected by public transportation to the rest of Seoul.
+Grab a room at one of these popular hotels in Myeongdong

 • Aloft Myeongdong is a lovely design hotel with hip & trendy styling.
 The spacious and comfortable rooms are quiet and feature wonderful Seoul city views.
 The location in the heart of the area puts you minutes away from incredible street food, restaurants, and shopping.